 “We’re coming out of a recession, we have a dovish Fed, there’s so much stimulus, we see a lot of operating leverage for a lot of different companies in a lot of different sectors.
 Companies got lean during the downturn and now their revenues are coming back and that is resulting in explosive margin expansion,” Nelson said on yesterday's CIO call (listen to the call here).

 Morningstar Overall RatingTM Among 574 Small Growth funds.
-The Fund's risk-adjusted returns based on load-waived Class I Shares had 4 stars for 3 years and 4 stars for 5 years out of 574 and 503 Small Growth Funds, respectively, for the period ended 1/31/2021.
+The Fund's risk-adjusted returns based on load-waived Class I Shares had 4 stars for 3 years, 4 stars for 5 years and 4 stars for 10 years out of 574, 502 and 380 Small Growth Funds, respectively, for the period ended 4/30/2021.

 While acknowledging others’ concerns about equity valuations, he said, "Valuations are high, but they should be high given the low interest rate environment.
 Additionally, it’s important to remember that many companies are under-earning now as we come out of recession.
 This under-earning is temporarily inflating valuation multiples until earnings catch up with stock prices."